alarisprime/good-enough-design/sprint-for-rapid-product-concept.md

-# Sprint for rapid product concept
+# Sprint for Rapid Product Concept